Q. My eczema always flares up during the winter. I’ve never really understood: what is eczema and what treatments can you suggest?

 5. Cool down.
 If you don’t have much control over your central heating, a cool mist humidifier can add moisture to your air.

-6. See a doctor.
+6. See a specialist.
 Painful or inflamed areas should be treated by a dermatologist.